momonala/aposynthese/README.md

 # Aposynthese

+Perfect Pitch for Anyone.
-A tool to give anyone perfect pitch.

-Convert mp3 files into piano visualiztions by decomposing its underlying constituent frequencies.
+A tool to convert mp3 files into piano visualiztions by decomposing the song's underlying constituent frequencies.

 ---

 # Usage

+## Run with Python locally:
 `python mp3_to_piano.py [OPTIONS]`

 ### Options: